ssreekanth2000/project_2/report2.md

 * Income:- This is a variable where we have seen almost age groups react the same too, lower incomes lead to higher levels of confidence in the the government.

-* Confidence in the press:- Looking at the correlations, this is the strongest.
+* Confidence in the press:- Looking at the relationships, this looks to be the strongest factor.
 A higher confidence in the press directly leads to a higher confidence in the government.

-* Partyid:- This was a variable with a big influence, with confidence changing dramatically on the basis of which party was in power.
+* Partyid:- This is a variable with a big influence, with confidence changing dramatically on the basis of which party was in power.

 This is the model I made.